caiodcamargo999/rarityleads_in_cursor/DESIGN_RULES.md

 ## 🟦 Profile, Theme, and Language Panel (Anthropic-Style, Bottom Left)

-- After login, the theme switcher, language switcher, profile/settings, and logout controls must be grouped in a single, beautiful, minimalist floating panel in the **bottom left corner** of the app (inspired by https://console.anthropic.com/dashboard).
+- After login, the theme switcher, language switcher, profile/settings, and logout controls must be grouped in a single, beautiful, minimalist floating panel in the **bottom left corner** of the app (inspired by https://console.anthropic.com/dashboard and https://docs.anthropic.com/en/docs/intro).
 - This panel must be visually distinct (card style, subtle shadow, rounded corners), compact, and always accessible on all post-login pages (Dashboard, Leads, Companies, Outreach, Analytics, Support, Profile, etc).
 - The panel must include:
   - User avatar or initials (circle)